 Oban or Fort William?
-Which West Highland base offers the best deal?
+Which West Highland town is best?

 Which town, Oban or Fort William, makes the better base for exploring the West Highlands?
 Oban has a fine and breezy coastal setting but Fort William is nearer more rugged scenery.
 Helpful facts for itinerary planning for you to make your own choice – but we tend towards Oban.